enriquepablo/eduid-conf-poc/README.rst

  * All configurable files can be kept under git; all environments can be managed by files kept in git.
 Therefore configuration at this level can be used to rule configuration at all other levels.
+Of course this is an hyperbole, but it conveys my meaning; for a counter-example, configuring the actual git with ths scheme would not be possible.
  * There is no danger of accidentally commiting local settings during development; In this sense, this idea can be seen as a very fine grained gitignore scheme.